Continuous Futures

 A small state machine drives each active subscription via a single pending time alert:

-When a transition fires, the engine deactivates the current segment (unsubscribes the source), activates the next segment (resolves the new source, applies the new offset, subscribes), and re-arms the timer for the next transition.
+When a transition fires, the engine deactivates the current segment (unsubscribes the source), applies the next segment's adjustment, subscribes to the new source, and arms the timer for the following transition.

 Source resolution